anjshenoy/telemetry-tracer/README.md

     out_of: 1024
 ```

-this will sample 1 out of 1024 requests.
-In development you can set both
+this will randomly sample 1 out of every 1024 requests.
+In development
-parameters to 1 so that all requests are sampled.
+you may want to set both number_of_requests and out_of to 1 so that all
+requests are sampled.

 You may have to tweak some of all of these settings depending on your
-how many servers you have, how many requests get processed per server
+how many servers you have, how many requests you're comfortable sampling.
-etc.

 For logging, it is recommended that you have a collection agent sitting
 on the host machines to pick up the trace data and ship it to downstream
 systems where they can be processed via ETL jobs.
+This library does not do
+that.

+#### Dependencies:
 Currently tied to Zephyr/Sweatshop for making HTTP RPC calls, the tracer wraps
 the zephyr calls to send extra trace information in the headers namely,
 the trace id and the executing span Id like so: